Britain's FTSE rises, boosted by BP and Standard Chartered

 “We believe the road to recovery is a long one and that the shares are likely to remain highly volatile in the near term.
 We therefore retain a neutral stance.”

-Engineering firm Cobham, which is on the FTSE 250 mid-cap index, slumped 17.5 percent after proposing a 500 million pound ($725 million) rights issue to strengthen its balance sheet after issuing a profit warning.
+Engineering firm Cobham, which is on the FTSE 250 mid-cap index, slumped more than 15 percent after proposing a 500 million pound ($725 million) rights issue to strengthen its balance sheet after issuing a profit warning.

 “As earnings have been essentially static for some time, it is unlikely that the market will rehabilitate a better financed Cobham until true organic growth is demonstrated by the company,” Andy Chambers, analyst at Edison Investment Research, said in a note.